skulpt/skulpt/source/SimplePythonData/simpledata.rst

     the programmer, have to write some program code to calculate the average, or you must write an assignment statement to give a variable the value you want it to have.

+**Check your understanding**

+.. mchoicemf:: test_question2_4_1
+   :answer_a: True
+   :answer_b: False
+   :correct: b
+   :feedback_a: -  The + character is not allowed in variable names.
+   :feedback_b: -  The + character is not allowed in variable names (everything else in this name is fine).

+   True or False:  the following is a legal variable name in Python:   A_good_grade_is_A+

 .. index:: statement